 The Hub is a classroom within the main school building for children who may need a short break out of the classroom environment for different reasons such as regulation, calm, quiet, chance to talk or reflect.
-The Hub is led by our Pastoral Manager who oversees provisions and support within the Hub - also offering mentoring and modelling of strategies to other teachers and teaching assistants who can be upskilled to support children in their own class or in the Hub.
+The Hub is led by our Pastoral Manager who oversees provisions, interventions and support within the Hub - also offering mentoring and modelling of strategies to other teachers and teaching assistants who can be upskilled to support children in their own class or in the Hub.
+Our Pastoral Manager, along with SMT and the whole staff, are trained in Trauma Informed Schools.
+Our Pastoral Manager is also THRIVE trained.
 Support offered in the Hub could include: a quiet space, sensory input, movement breaks, 'chats', a breakout space to complete work quietly, a sit down or just a drink.
 The Hub is a space which can be tailored to meet the needs of the child within 'the moment' as it is a fully resourced classroom.
 All staff are aware of the purpose of this space and The Hub is available for all staff to bring children to when needed.
 The position of the Hub is important as it is fairly central in the main build.

 We believe that every child should be ready to learn and that behaviours should not disrupt this or the ability for others to learn or the teacher to teach.
 In the first instance, the class team should deal with behaviours as they are the best placed in terms of understanding the child, their needs and what has led to the behaviours being presented.
-Where staff feel they need further support, they can refer to the Incident support chart.
+Where staff feel they need further support, they can refer to the Behaviour support chart.
 Pupils whose behaviour causes on-going difficulties will have an individual behaviour management plan, which is shared with all staff that come into contact with the pupil.
 These plans are reviewed regularly and their universal approach to management strategies are then consistent for the pupil needing this extra support.
-Staff are aware that Behaviour Management Plans are shared in the Staff Share area on our system and need to be looked at for this consistent approach to managing behaviours.
+Staff are aware that behaviour management plans are shared in the Staff Share area on our system and need to be looked at for this consistent approach to managing behaviours.
+Behaviour management plans are also kept in the class purple folders 'Needs of the child' folders.